iATSPayments/com.iatspayments.civicrm/README.md

 Below is a list of some of the most common issues:

-ACH/EFT contributions go in with a pending status until a process at iATS confirms the payment went through (or not).
-There's a Scheduled Job that must be enabled that checks iATS daily for approvals/rejections.
-Unfortunately, all test contributions are rejected, so we have no way of testing approvals except with a live transaction.
-In addition, the approvals on the iATS website may show up a couple of days before they do on your CiviCRM site.
-This issue is being worked on.

 'Backend' ACH/EFT is not supported by CiviCRM core.
 Having an enabled ACH/EFT payment processor broke the backend live credit card payment page in core (until it was fixed here https://issues.civicrm.org/jira/browse/CRM-14442), so this module fixes that if it's an issue, and also provides links to easily allow administrators to input ACH/EFT on behalf of constituents.
 A similar problem existings for backend membership and event payments, and this has not been fixed in core.

 9002 Error - if you get this when trying to make a contribution, then you're getting that error back from the iATS server due to an account misconfiguration.
 One source is due to some special characters in your passwd.

-CiviCRM core assigns Membership status (=new) and extends Membership End date as well as Event status (=registered) as soon as ACH/EFT is submitted (so while payment is still pending - this could be up to 3-5 days for ACH/EFT).
+CiviCRM core assigns Membership status (=new) and extends Membership End date as well as Event status (=registered) as soon as ACH/EFT is submitted (so while payment is still pending - this could be several days for ACH/EFT).
 If the contribution receives a Ok:BankAccept -> the extension will mark the contribution in CiviCRM as completed.
 If the contribution does NOT receive a Ok:BankAccept -> the extension will mark the contribution in CiviCRM as rejected - however - associated existing Membership and Event records may need to be updated manually.

 Please note that ACH Returns require manually processing. iATS Payments will notify an organization by Email in case such ACH Returns occur - the reason (e.g. NSF) is included.
 It is up to CiviCRM administrators to handle this in CiviCRM according to your organization's procedures (e.g. if these were monies re: Event registration -> should that registration be canceled as well or will you ask participant to bring cash; if and the amount of NSF fees should be charged to the participant etc).